 “I would be surprised if the Federal Reserve isn’t already having a contingency plan if everything unravels in Europe,” said Ron Florance, managing director of investment strategy for Wells Fargo Private Bank.
 His firm manages $169 billion.

-Warren Buffett, the billionaire chairman of Berkshire Hathaway Inc. (A), said he expects the U.S. economy to avoid another recession as long as Europe can contain its debt crisis.
+Warren Buffett, the billionaire chairman of Berkshire Hathaway Inc. (A:US), said he expects the U.S. economy to avoid another recession as long as Europe can contain its debt crisis.
 There won’t be a recession “unless events in Europe develop in some way that spills over here big-time,” Buffett said yesterday at the Economic Club of Washington, D.C.

 All 10 groups in the S&P 500 rose today as energy, financial and industrial shares had the biggest gains.
 The Dow Jones Transportation Average climbed 3 percent.
 Bank of America increased 7.6 percent, the most in the Dow, to $7.64.
 Caterpillar, the largest maker of construction equipment, added 3.6 percent to $86.66.
 Exxon Mobil jumped 3.3 percent to $80.18.